sematext/docs/docs/monitoring/inventory.md

 - Number of different OS versions
 - A number of different kernel versions

-#### Overview
+### Overview

-The Servers overview provides a per-host view of each server or virtual machine, along with the operating system and its version, number of CPUs, their type, memory, number of hard disk drives and total capacity.
+The Servers overview provides a per-host view of each server or virtual machine, along with the operating system and its version, number of CPUs, their type, memory, number of disk drives and their total capacity.

-Click on each row gives detailed information about the system including:
+Clicking on each row shows detailed information about the whole system, including:

 - Unique identifier of the system
 - OS version